 After the conversion Housekeeping (HK) and science data are available in the format of ADC counts.
 Magnetic field data are given in individual instrument coordinates.
 The relation between these individual unit reference frames (URF) of each sensor wrt. the s/c coordinates is defined in the RPCMAG_SC_ALIGN.TXT file to be found in the CALIB directory as well as in the latest version of the SPICE frame kernel file ROS_Vnn.TF to be found on the ESA server (nn denotes the current version of the file).

+ROSETTA Document: RO-IGEP-TR0028

+Issue: 3

+Revision: 4

-ROSETTA Document: Issue: RO-IGEP-TR0028 IGEP Institut für Geophysik u. extraterr.
-Physik Technische Universität Braunschweig Revision: Date: Page: July 1, 2012 19
+IGEP Institut für Geophysik u. extraterr.
+Physical Institut für Geop k Date: December 6, 2017

+Technische Universität Braunschweig Page: 20

 4.1.1 Housekeeping Data

 The following data are available: